XSLT Debugging Features:

 Testing XSLT Code

-You can start the XSLT debugger at any time when working with an XML or XSLT file.
+For more indepth testing, you can use the XSLT Debugger.
+You can start the debugger at any time when working with an XML or XSLT file.
 If a permanent XML / XSLT file designation has not been specified, XMLSpy will prompt you to select the associated file.
 The XSLT debugger includes a three-panel interface (shown in the image at the top of this page) that displays the XML document, the associated XSLT stylesheet, and the output document as it is being built in real-time.
 Below the three panels, Context and Callstack information windows include multiple tabs that supply all the necessary debugging information.

 Depending on the complexity of your XSLT stylesheet and your personal preferences, the XSLT debugger allows you to debug XML and XSLT files in Advanced Text View or Grid View, and view the dynamic output in Advanced Text, Grid, and Browser View, switching between the different views as required.